API Reference¶

 |---|---|---|---|

-name | Optional[str] | Tool name (default: function name) | None |
+name | Optional[str] | Tool name (defaults to function name). | None |

-description | Optional[str] | Tool description | None |
+description | Optional[str] | Tool description (defaults to docstring). | None |

-min_trust_level | Optional[int] | Minimum trust level (overrides default) | None |
+min_trust_level | Optional[int] | Minimum trust level (overrides server default). | None |

-config | Optional[GuardConfig] | Full guard configuration | None |
+config | Optional[GuardConfig] | Full :class: | None |

-@server.tool(min_trust_level=2) async def execute_query(sql: str) -> list[dict]: ...
+async def execute_query(sql: str) -> list[dict]:

 run ¶

-Run the server with the specified transport.
+Run the server with _meta identity injection enabled.

 Parameters: